Dunham Massey: Geography

-Dunham Massey lies to the east of Warburton, and to the west of Bowdon, with Altrincham approximately 2 mi to the northeast.
+Dunham Massey lies to the east of Warburton and to the west of Bowdon, with Altrincham approximately 2 mi to the north-east.
 The landscape is predominantly flat, with some mossland.
 Dunham Park occupies 192.7 acre of the area.
 The Roman road running from Chester to York forms the boundary between Dunham and Bowdon.
 The River Bollin runs to the south, with the Bridgewater Canal running through the area.
 The local geology is lower keuper marl, with a ridge of sand and gravel running from Dunham to Warburton.

 Demography

 At the 2001 UK census, Dunham Massey had a total population of 475.
 For every 100 females, there were 96.3 males.
 The average household size was 2.36.
 According to the census, 0.01% were unemployed and 19.24% were economically inactive.
 17.89% of the population were under the age of 16, and 9.89% were aged 75 and over; the mean age of the residents of Dunham Massey was 43.71.
 75.79% of residents described their health as 'good'.